Before we start...

 ⚠️ If you ever set a BIP39 passphrase (unrelated to your app password), it must also be backed up and used when restoring.

 If you ever lose or change phones, or want to use multiple devices at the same time, simply install Coinomi and choose the option "restore a wallet" and input all words in order.
-Make sure all characters are typed in lowercase and that there is a single space between each word.
-Type the first 3 or 4 letters of each word and select the suggestion that pops up to avoid misspellings.
+On mobile devices, enter the first 3 or 4 letters of each word and select the suggestion below the keyboard for each of the words.

 Select the "restore a wallet" option